 History and Honour Roll

-The Santos Tour Down Under is South Australia’s largest event with a rich, seventeen year history.
+The Santos Tour Down Under is Australia's premier cycling race with a rich history.

 The event was first staged in 1999 with local rider Stuart O’Grady taking the win.
 Since then, numerous internationally renowned cyclists have joined the Honour Roll.
 The event has grown year on year to become the biggest cycling race in the southern hemisphere.